billimarie/prosecutor-database/README.md

 git push origin [YOUR-BRANCH-NAME-HERE]
 ```

-### 6. Submit a pull request
+## 6. Submit a pull request

-Go to the page of your fork on GitHub: https://www.github.com/[YOUR-USERNAME-HERE]/light-pollution.
+Go to the page of your fork on GitHub.

 Select your branch and click the pull request button.

 Once accepted, your pull request will be merged with the Github Pages branch (`gh-pages`) and go live on the [website](https://billimarie.github.io/light-pollution).

-## Issues

-Before submitting an issue, [view all current issues](https://github.com/billimarie/light-pollution/issues) to limit duplicates.

-If you have an unlisted problem, feel free to [open a new issue](https://github.com/billimarie/light-pollution/issues/new).
+# Contributing

+## Submit Data and Research

+Everyone is welcome to submit data.

+Once you've found data regarding a U.S. Prosecutor, please submit your findings through the [Light Pollution: Google Form](https://goo.gl/forms/FTztY8EJaPt7KXTn1).

+For additional details, visit the [wiki](https://github.com/billimarie/light-pollution/wiki/Contribute-Data,-Research,-and-Suggested-Solutions).

-## Contributing
+## Update the Website

 If you'd like to contribute, please [view the guidelines](https://github.com/billimarie/light-pollution/.github/CONTRIBUTING.md).
 Everyone is welcome to [fork the repo](https://github.com/billimarie/light-pollution#fork-destination-box) and [submit pull requests](https://github.com/billimarie/light-pollution/compare).

 For any additional questions or comments, please contact [@billimarie](https://www.github.com/billimarie).

+## Submit Suggestions, Solutions, or Issues

+Before submitting an issue, [view all current issues](https://github.com/billimarie/light-pollution/issues) to limit duplicates.

+If you discover an unlisted bug, feel free to [open a new issue](https://github.com/billimarie/light-pollution/issues/new).

+Have a suggestion?
+A proposed solution?
+View the [wiki](https://github.com/billimarie/light-pollution/wiki/Contribute-Data,-Research,-and-Suggested-Solutions#submit-a-suggestion-or-solution) for more information.